 • Milk: To give the eggs extra richness, I stir in some milk.
 I typically use whole milk.
 You could also use cream or half-and-half.

-• Vegetables: Such as bell pepper, broccoli, or halved cherry tomatoes can be added to the entire pan or to sections of it to make a more versatile result that can be cut into sections.
+• Vegetables: Veggies such as bell pepper, broccoli, or halved cherry tomatoes can be added to the entire pan or to sections of it to make a more versatile result that can be cut into sections.

 • Sausage (or bacon; optional): You can add cooked breakfast meats to the eggs for a more savory, filling option.